wustl-data/rooster-cogburn/docs/assignments/hw1.md

 In this assignment, you will benchmark some common data queries using both SQL and Pandas using a TDD approach.

 **For the autograder, you must create a git *tag* for each question that labels the commit which represents your solution.
-For the tag name, use the format 1.x where x is the question number.**
+For the tag name, use the format 1.x.y where x is the question number and y is the attempt number.
+The auto grader will choose the highest grade from the tags that match this format**

 !!! info "Grading your unit tests"